 The narrowing of the black-white differential in the number of years of schooling completed over the 1940-80 period was undoubtedly responsible for part of the increase in black women's relative wages over the same period.
-The hourly wages received by both black and white women were higher the more years of schooling completed.
-Moreover, the ratio of black women's wages to white women's wages also increased with the number of years of school completed: in 1940, for instance, black women with less than a 12th grade women with the same amount of schooling, but college-educated black women earned 80 percent as much as college-educated white women.
+The hourly wages received by both black and white women were higher the more years of schooling completed.4 Moreover, the ratio of black women's wages to white women's wages also increased with the number of years of school completed: in 1940, for instance, black women with less than a 12th grade education earned only half as much as white women with the same amount of schooling, but college-educated black women earned 80 percent as much as college-educated white women.
 Thus, black women's wages probably would have increased relative to white women's over the 1940-80 period due to their increased relative schooling amounts, even if there had been no other changes over the same period.